abhimanyujoshi15/Amazon-clone/README.md

 # Amazon-clone
-A simple Amazon homepage clone built using HTML and CSS.
+A simple and responsive Amazon homepage clone built using HTML and CSS.